Cyber-Coco120/blue-team-soc-lab/README.md

 This repository showcases a hands-on Blue Team Security Operations Center (SOC) lab focused on threat detection, incident triage, and security monitoring using real-world tools and workflows.
 The lab simulates how SOC analysts investigate alerts, analyze logs, and document findings across multiple security domains.

-The projects emphasize practical detection logic, signal-focused dashboards, and clear documentation, rather than theoretical exercises.
+The projects emphasize practical detection logic, signal focused dashboards, and clear documentation, rather than theoretical exercises.

 🎯 Objectives